calabara-hq/transmissions/README.md

 Infinite Channels are much simpler.
 They accept new tokens indefinitely and don't escrow any rewards.

-At a high level, admins and managers are assumed to be trusted parties which define the rules of engagement for the channel.
+In general, admins and managers are assumed to be trusted parties which define the rules of engagement for the channel.
 Users visit the channel and either create or mint tokens.

 ![image](https://hackmd.io/_uploads/ry6eBkn4A.png)